TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 ![alt_text](img/singleSideJoinScenario.png "single-side-join in an example scenario")

-The configuration of the Single-sde-join would be as in the picture below; note how Nussknacker Designer helps you to decide which branch is which.
+The configuration of the Single-side-join would be as in the picture below; note how Nussknacker Designer helps you to decide which branch is which.

 ![alt_text](img/singleSideJoin.png "image_tooltip")